dreamportdev/Osdev-Notes/GDT.md

 It's important to separate the idea of the bit-width of the cpu (16-bit, 32-bit, 64-bit) from the current mode (real mode, protected mode, long mode).
 Real mode is generally 16 bit, protected mode is generally 32 bit, and long mode is usually 64-bit, but this is not always the case.
 The GDT decides the bit-width (affecting how instructions are decoded, and how stack operations work for example), while CR0 and EFER affect the mode the cpu is in.

-Most descriptors are 8 bytes wide, usuallyt resulting in the selectors looking like the following:
+Most descriptors are 8 bytes wide, usually resulting in the selectors looking like the following:
 - null descriptor: selector 0x0
 - first descriptor: selector 0x8
 - second descriptor: selector 0x10